BensonWathigo/Maji_Ndogo_Visualizations/README.md

 # Maji_Ndogo_Visualizations
-This repository shows visualizations of data from maji Ndogo project
+This repository shows visualizations of data from maji Ndogo project.